Close

 Transit Without Visa

-Nationals of certain countries may enter Singapore without a visa for 96 hours if they are in transit to or from any third country by air, and possess a valid visa or long-term residence permit issued by Australia, Canada, Germany, Japan, New Zealand, Switzerland, United Kingdom or United States.
+Under the 96-hour Visa-Free Transit Facility, nationals of India and holders of certain Chinese travel documents may enter Singapore without a visa if they are in transit to or from a third country and hold a valid visa or long-term pass, with at least one month of validity, issued by Australia, Canada, Germany, Japan, New Zealand, Switzerland, the United Kingdom or the United States; they may arrive by any mode of transport but must depart by air or sea.
 Nationals of the Commonwealth of Independent States, Georgia, Moldova, Turkmenistan and Ukraine may enter Singapore without a visa for 96 hours if they are in transit to or from any third country, entering by any mode of transport but must depart by air.
+Extension of stay under this facility is strictly not allowed.

 Who Needs a Visa